JeremiahKaren/35percent.github.io/_posts/2019-04-30-elephant-park-mp5-maximum-affordable-housing.md

 MP5 fifth and final phase.
 It has two plots H1 and H7; application is being made to develope H7 with 424 units.
 This is all the units for MP5 (Reserved matters affordable housing statement 19/AP/0025, Table 7); what's happening to H1?

-The redevelopment of the Heygate estate is entering the its final stages, with